nlpub/pymystem3/README.rst

 System Requrements
 ===================

-pymystem3 works with CPython 2.6+/3.3+ and PyPy 1.9+.
+The wrapper works with CPython 2.6+/3.3+ and PyPy 1.9+.

-The wrapper was tested on Ubuntu Linux, Mac OSX and Windows.
+The wrapper was tested on Ubuntu Linux 12.04+, Mac OSX 10.9+ and Windows 7+.